-Water shrubs immediately after planting and keep well watered for the first few weeks.
+Water shrubs immediately after planting and water regularly for the first few weeks.
 Apply water weekly if rainfall does not supply 1" of water per week.
 Be conscious of plants that have been in the ground for less than 1 year and water them regularly and thoroughly during extended dry periods.